 Starting your baby on solids soon?
 Whether you’re going the baby-led weaning route or purées, you’re definitely going to need to start looking at high chairs.
 Because if you don’t, you’re looking at a horrible mess in your dining room (we know, we’ve been there).
 And besides, it’s much safer for bub and everyone else, too.

 There are many factors to consider when choosing your little one’s feeding throne.
 And you should give it a good think before making a commitment because you’ll be using your high chair until your little one is two or three years old.
 Is it easy to clean?
 Is it easy to store?
-How long can you use it for?
+How long can you use it?
 Is it comfy enough?
 These are just some of the questions you should ask yourself before choosing your high chair.

 There’s no doubt that the HoneyKids mums know a thing or two about high chairs.
 We’ve all fought the battle of the broccoli (and still continue to fight the good food fight) and we’ve compiled our ultimate faves…

-The HoneyKids guide to the best high chairs
+The HoneyKids guide to the best high chairs in Singapore

 Raising a kid (or three) can get expensive.
 So, rubbing a penny or two together when we can is always a treat.
-HoneyKids mum Kate swears by her Ikea Antilop chair (above), not only because it’s a bargain, but also because it’s super easy to clean.
+HoneyKids mum Kate swears by her Ikea Antilop chair (pictured up top), not only because it’s a bargain, but also because it’s super easy to clean.
 “You can just hose it down if you like,” says Kate.
 “And if you have more than one, you can easily stack them on top of each other.”